Getting started with Playbooks policies

 To learn more about the benefits, use cases, and capabilities of Playbooks, review the Absolute Rehydrate data sheet.

-In the current release, four playbooks are available:
+In the current release, the following playbooks are available:

 - File operations (add or delete)